EiichiroIto/microwitch-linux/README.md

 1. You can send a program quickly while the micro:bit is connecting.

 ## Trouble shooting
+### I can't send a firmware to my micro:bit.
+It is very likely to fail sending a firmware in Linux system.
+You may send a firmware just after connecting micro:bit to your PC, then it's highly recommended using REPL Execution.

 ### I can't connect to my micro:bit or transfer a program on REPL Execution.
 Firmware on your micro:bit may be old version.
 You can upgrage newer firmware.
 Please check following site.